robscr/WebDev/README.md

 # Chessle-Ship
 Chessle-Ship is a game of strategy to successfully locate the pieces on the board.
 It combines the ship-sinking strategy of battleship with the game environment of chess.

+To run Chessle-Ship, clone this repository to your local machine.
+Ensure that you have installed all dependencies and the flask server is running, then enjoy plating Chessle-Ship in your localhost on the browser.

 ## Installing and Setting Up Virtual Environment on Linux
     $ python3 -m venv .venv
     $ source .venv/bin/activate